Alban999/RPG-Game/README.md

     - Player
     - Shoot
     - Shop
-  - Interfaces :
+  - Interfaces:
     - Directable
     - Life
     - Positionable
     - Updatable
-- View : is composed of classes that enable display:
+- View: is composed of classes that enable display:
-  - Map : allows the display of maps
+  - Map: allows the display of maps
-  - Window : allows the creating of a window
+  - Window: allows the creating of a window
 This architecture allows us to clearly differenciate the controls, the game, and the display.

 <img width="493" alt="Game1" src="https://github.com/Alban999/RPG-Game/assets/74149424/9835f88d-5ef6-4d7c-81dd-e0c9d9950c1f">